leogx9r/ryzen_smu/README.md

 #### `/sys/kernel/ryzen_smu_drv/version`

-Lists the current SMU version in relation to the currently installed [AGESA](https://en.wikipedia.org/wiki/AGESA) BIOS.
+Lists the current SMU firmware version in relation to the currently installed [AGESA](https://en.wikipedia.org/wiki/AGESA).

-The following are several lists of SMU to AGESA versions:
+The following are several lists of SMU to AGESA versions for Matisse:

 | SMU Version   | AGESA Version |
 |:-------------:|:-------------:|